ctag/gestum/esp/esp.md

 By default the esp-link firmware creates an AP which you connect to and then browse the x.x.x.1 IP address's site, which is configuration for the system.

+## Configuration

+I'm using 'swapped' uart on the esp in order to avoid the boot-up spray of useless serial output.

+I have debug logging turned off to keep junk from being sent to the microcontroller.

+## Connection

+To connect the esp's telnet to a virtual serial port:

+    sudo socat TCP4:192.168.4.1:23 PTY,link=/dev/ttyS0

+Then open `/dev/ttyS0` with root.

+If your machine uses generic DNS, then you can replace the above IP with the esp's mDNS hostname: `esp-link`